 - Herstmonceux Castle Estate, less well-known than its equivalents in Bodiam and Arundel, is a spectacular red-brick, multi-towered structure surrounded by a moat.
 The building itself is impressive, but explore its grounds and you’ll discover more than a fascinating heritage attraction.
 Hidden in the complex is the Observatory, a fascinating and oft-overlooked science museum containing several historical telescopes, which you can peer through.

-- The South Downs are well-known for their popular walking routes, but for a lesser known patch of natural wonder, head to the High Weald in East Sussex.
+- When thinking of places to visit in Sussex, The South Downs spring to mind.
+The South Downs are well-known for their popular walking routes, but for a lesser known patch of natural wonder, head to the High Weald in East Sussex.
 Tramp across mysterious woodlands and along sunken lanes carved out by the Saxons, stopping by castles hidden deep in the forests.
 Steam railways, historic gardens and climbing crags further add to the appeal of this Area of Outstanding Natural Beauty.

-Sussex is so frequently associated with retired folk and commuting workers that you might start to question what the region holds for children.
-But, with loads of child-friendly beaches, family events throughout the year and plenty of nature to let kids run wild in, Sussex is more than capable of keeping children happy.
+With loads of child-friendly beaches, family events throughout the year and plenty of nature to let kids run wild in, you’ll never be wondering what to do in Sussex.
 And happy children means a happy family holiday.Take a family bike ride along the coast or chug through the South Downs on a steam railway instead.

 You can join them in trying water sports or learning a new craft, swimming outdoors or playing a round of adventure… Play areas, flying experiences, aquariums and some of the country’s best indoor museums round out the already healthy list of options.
 We’re willing to bet that by the end of your holiday, your biggest problem will be tearing the kids away from a place they’ve come to love.

 And lest you need more convincing, just take a look through our selection of kid-suitable activities below!
-If you want even more information on fantastic day trips, have a read of our guide to Sussex’s best family-friendly activities!
+If you want even more information on fantastic day trips and things to do in Sussex, have a read of our guide to Sussex’s best family-friendly activities!

 - There’s a ton to explore in Sussex, though you might be hard pressed to see it all, or take it all in – get the most out of your visit by booking a tour to keep everyone in the family informed and entertained, and there’s a huge number to choose from to suit all sorts of interests!